ualib/agda-algebras/closure.lagda.rst

 We formalize the notion of closure under the taking of homomorphic images in the `morphisms` module.
 Here we will formalize closure under the taking of products and subuniverses, and prove that these closures preserve identities.

 .. _obs 13 in agda:

 Identities in products
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Let ℙ (𝒦) denote the class of algebras isomorphic to a direct product of members of 𝒦.
+Let P(𝒦) denote the class of algebras isomorphic to a direct product of members of 𝒦.

 ::